plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 ---
 What's the difference between server logs such as AWStats and JavaScript-based web analytics such as Google Analytics?
 Are client side or server side analytics more accurate?
 And which should I use on my website?
 Let's take a look.

+1. Ordered list
+{:toc}

 ## TL;DR: Here's a summary

 The main benefits of server-side analytics are that they have no impact on your page speed and the fact that adblockers cannot block server logs.
 But are these advantages worth the side effects?

 With server log analysis, it is harder to filter out robots, crawlers, spiders and other non-visitors.
 And there is a lot of automated bot traffic on the internet.
-It is also harder to get more insightful metrics such as the bounce rate and session length time compared to the JavaScript-based web analytics.
+It is also harder to get more insightful metrics such as the bounce rate and session length time.

 Let's take a deeper look at the server logs vs JavaScript-based web analytics.

-## How big of a gap in data is there between server log analysis and web analytics?
+## How big of a data gap is there between server log analysis and web analytics?

 To learn more about the differences in the data between these approaches, I've compared the data between [Plausible Analytics](https://plausible.io/) as a client-side analytics and [AWStats](https://www.awstats.org/) as a server-side analytics on my own website in June 2020.